Skip to main content

 Speakers

-Please find below the speakers will present at the study day in 2024 Speaker lineup may be subject to change.
+Please find below the speakers who will present at the study day in 2025.
+Speaker lineup for 2025 may be subject to change.

 Dr Mufaddal Moonim